matteo-dinoia/WGL_repo_2024/AP-protocol.md

 When the network is first initialized, nodes only know who their own neighbours are.

-Client and servers need to obtain an understanding of the network topology (”what nodes are there in the network and what are their types?”) so that they can compute a route that packets take through the network (refer to the Source routing section for details).
+Clients and servers need to obtain an understanding of the network topology (”what nodes are there in the network and what are their types?”) so that they can compute a route that packets take through the network (refer to the Source routing section for details).

 To do so, they must use the **Network Discovery Protocol**.
-The Network Discovery Protocol can be thus is initiated by clients and servers and works through query flooding.
+The Network Discovery Protocol is initiated by clients and servers and works through query flooding.

 ### **Flooding Initialization**